This is a work in progress as you will find.

 His attestation on discharge states, ‘Served in the said Regiment for the space of Eleven years and 23 days but in consequence of a Reduction hereby discharged: having first received all just Demands of Pay, Clothing, etc. from his entry into the said Regiment, to the Date of Discharge as appears by his receipt on the back hereof.
 Description: He is about 30 years of Age, is 5 feet 4 inches, brown hair, grey eyes, fresh complexion and is a collier.
 Discharged 25th July 1814, Woolwich.
 He was then 32 years of age.

-E. P. Thompson writes ‘The Wars (Napoleonic) ended amidst riots.
+The historian, E. P. Thompson writes ‘The Wars (Napoleonic) ended amidst riots.
 They had lasted with one exception for twenty-three years.
 During the passing of the Corn Laws (1815) the Houses of Parliament were defended with troops from menacing crowds.
 Thousand of disbanded sailor and soldiers returned to find unemployment in their villages.“

 So John Clish like many other demobilised soldiers and sailors on return to their homes found chronic unemployment and underemployment.